SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

 ### Codec state and sample storage

 Keep HEVC and AV1 bitstream state in separate codec implementations.
-Within each codec, separate parameter/sequence state, frame or picture headers, tile/slice entropy state, reference-frame state, and the reconstructed frame.
+Within each codec, separate parameter/sequence state, frame or picture headers, tile/slice entropy state, and the reconstructed still image.
+Do not introduce retained reference-frame or playback state for sequence behavior outside the supported image-item syntax.
 Give each allocation one owner and a deterministic disposal point.

 Represent 8-bit samples with bytes and high-bit-depth samples with unsigned 16-bit storage.
 Plane dimensions and strides must reflect monochrome and chroma subsampling instead of pretending every plane is full-resolution 4:4:4.
 Keep scalar reconstruction as the behavioral oracle for every SIMD implementation.